giovanifss/Simple-Password-Manager/README.md

 # Simple-Password-Manager
-Simple Password Manager is a bash script able to manage passwords, relying in the gpg encryption for the 'database' security.
+Simple Password Manager is a POSIX shell script able to manage passwords, relying in the gpg encryption for the 'database' security.

 ### Capabilities:
 - Generate random passwords that may contain the following chars: ```A-Za-z0-9!"#$%&'\''()*+,-./:;<=>?@[\]^_`{|}~```
 - Add, update, query and delete a password to the pgp encrypted 'database'

 ### Installation:
 To install, copy the ```password-manager.sh``` script to ```/usr/local/bin```.
-Note that you will need admin permissions for it.
+Note that you will (hopefully) need root permissions for that.
 Alternatively, copy the script to any other path included in PATH.

 Do not forget to ```chmod +x``` the script in the new location.